Themes on Grief, Part 1

 Where that door will lead us, we cannot yet know.

-We are on our own now, and yet, we who grieve, are walking with the whole world.
+We are on our own now, and yet, we who grieve, are walking with the whole of the sleeping and waking world.

 If there is one ask of grief, it seems to be this one: don’t try to shut it up, don’t try to hide it, to pretend it’s not there, to overmedicate it, to project it onto others, to run.
-There is no way around grief, only through.
-And, sadly, there does not seem to be a way to live a fiercely lovingly whole life without figuring out some way that we can make peace with grief.
+There is no way around grief.
+At some point, if grief doesn’t coerce it of us first, we must choose bravely and stupidly and full of a faith we don’t yet fully have, to plunge toward it face-first.
+And, sadly, there does not seem to be a way to live fiercely, lovingly, wholly without figuring out some kind of way to let grief make a home inside of us.